 Registered Clinical Social Worker

-I would describe my practice as person-centred, relational in focus, trauma and structurally informed, and kink and poly friendly.
-In our work together I aim to nurture authentic and compassionate space, where we can bring honesty, transparency, creativity, and even humour to the counselling process.
-When relevant or requested we can also draw various therapeutic processes, including EMDR, affirming therapies, mindfulness and self compassion, creative therapies, Internal Family Systems, body focused therapies, DBT, CBT, and other therapeutic modalities.
+I believe that healing happens in relationship and connection with others and with our selves; after years working in institutions, I am glad to be able to work somewhat outside them to support clients in getting their needs met.
+My practice aims to facilitate this through collaborative, person-centred, relational, trauma and structurally informed, and kink and poly friendly orientations.
+In our work together I aim to nurture authentic and compassionate space, where we can bring honesty, transparency, creativity, and even humour to the counselling and justice-doing process.
+When relevant, we can draw various therapeutic processes, including EMDR 2.0, Internal Family Systems therapy, affirming therapies, creative therapies, body focused therapies, DBT, CBT, and other therapeutic modalities.